By Priyan Garg, Amity University, Uttar Pradesh

 Ratio Decidendi and Obiter Dictum

 There are cases which involve questions which admit of being answered on principles.
 Such principles are deduced by way of abstraction of the material facts of the case eliminating the immaterial elements.
 The principle that comes out as a result of such case is not applicable only to that case, but to cases also which are similar to the decided case in their essential features.
 This principle is called Ratio Decidendi.
 The issues which need the determination of no general principles are answered on the circumstances of the particular case and lay down no principles of general application.
 These are called Obiter Dictum.

 It is the Ratio Decidendi of a case that is binding and not the Obiter Dictum that has a binding effect of a Precedent.
 But it is for the judge to determine the Ratio Decidendi of the decision and to apply it on the case which he is going to decide.
 This gives an opportunity to him to mould the law according to the changed conditions by laying emphasis on one or the other point.

 It shows respect to one ancestors’ opinion.
 Eminent jurists like Coke and Blackstone have supported the doctrine on this ground.
 The say that there are always some reasons behind these opinions, we may or may not understand them.

 Precedents are based on customs, and therefore, they should be followed.
 Courts follow them because these judicial decisions are the principal and most authoritative evidence that can be given of the existence of such a custom as shall form a part of the common law.

-As a matter of great convenience it is necessary that a question once decided should be settled and should not be subject to re-argument in every case in which it arises.
-It will save labour of the judges and the lawyers.
+As a matter of great convenience, it is necessary that a question once decided should be settled and should not be subject to re-argument in every case in which it arises.
+It will save the labor of the judges and the lawyers.